Hamna-Ahmad/Meme-picker/README.md

 ## Credits

-The Pumpkin's Purrfect Meme Picker app is created by [Your Name].
+The Pumpkin's Purrfect Meme Picker app is created by Hamna.

 Special thanks to the following resources: